FLARE-forecast/FLAREr/README.md

 * Processing and archiving forecast output
 * Visualizing forecast output

 FLARE uses the 1-D General Lake Model ([Hipsey et al. 2019](https://www.geosci-model-dev.net/12/473/2019/)) as the mechanistic process model that predicts hydrodynamics of the lake or reservoir.
 For forecasts of water quality, it uses GLM with the Aquatic Ecosystem Dynamics library.
-FLARE v4.0 requires GLM version 3.9 or higher.
+FLARE v4.0 requires GLM-AED version 4, which adds the NetCDF restart capacity that FLARE's restart workflow depends on.
+GLM-AED 4 is currently available on the `v4alpha` branch of GLM-AED and is provided by the `GLMAEDr` package (see [Installation](#installation) below).

 More information about the GLM can be found here: